I2U2 summit: UAE to invest USD 2 billion to develop integrated food parks across India | Headlines

 - India

-The United Arab Emirates will invest USD 2 billion to develop a series of integrated food parks across India under the framework of the four-nation grouping 'I2U2'.

-The decision was announced after the leaders of the grouping -- Prime Minister Narendra Modi, US President Joe Biden, Israeli Prime Minister Yair Lapid, and UAE President Mohammed bin Zayed Al Nahyan -- held the first virtual summit.
+In his remarks, Modi said the 'I2U2' has established a positive agenda from its first summit itself and that it would make an important contribution in areas of energy security, food security, and economic growth.

+''It is clear that the vision and agenda of I2U2 are progressive and practical,'' he said noting that the cooperative framework of the grouping is a good model for practical cooperation amid increasing global uncertainties.

-A joint statement said the I2U2 leaders' meeting focused on food security crisis and clean energy and that they discussed innovative ways to ensure longer-term, more diversified food production and food delivery systems.
+''I am confident that with I2U2, we will make a significant contribution towards energy security, food security, and economic growth at the global level,'' he added.
+A joint statement said the ''unique grouping of countries aims to harness the vibrancy of our societies and entrepreneurial spirit to tackle some of the greatest challenges confronting our world, with a particular focus on joint investments and new initiatives in water, energy, transportation, space, health, and food security.''
+It said the 'I2U2' leaders' meeting focused on food security crisis and clean energy and that they discussed innovative ways to ensure longer-term, more diversified food production and food delivery systems.

-The grouping is known as 'I2U2' with ''I'' standing for India and Israel and ''U'' for the US and the UAE.
+The leaders expressed their determination to leverage well-established markets to build more innovative, inclusive, and science-based solutions to enhance food security and sustainable food systems.

-On the project relating to food parks, the statement said India will provide appropriate land.

-''India will provide appropriate land for the project and will facilitate farmers' integration into the food parks.
-The US and Israeli private sectors will be invited to lend their expertise and offer innovative solutions that contribute to the overall sustainability of the project,'' the I2U2 said.
-It said the investments will help maximize crop yields and, in turn, help tackle food insecurity in South Asia and the Middle East.
+The statement further added that the UAE will invest USD 2 billion to develop a series of integrated food parks across India that will ''incorporate state-of-the-art climate-smart technologies to reduce food waste and spoilage, conserve fresh water, and employ renewable energy sources''.
+The statement said India will provide appropriate land for the project and will facilitate farmers' integration into the food parks. ''The US and Israeli private sectors will be invited to lend their expertise and offer innovative solutions that contribute to the overall sustainability of the project.
+These investments will help maximize crop yields and, in turn, help tackle food insecurity in South Asia and the Middle East,'' it said.

-The statement also said the I2U2 group will advance a hybrid renewable energy project in Gujarat consisting of 300 megawatts of wind and solar capacity.

-The leaders also expressed their determination to leverage well-established markets to build more innovative, inclusive, and science-based solutions to enhance food security.

-The statement said the I2U2 aims to harness the vibrancy of our societies and entrepreneurial spirit to tackle some of the greatest challenges confronting our world.
-The I2U2 grouping was conceptualized during the meeting of the foreign ministers of the four countries held on October 18 last year.

-India's bilateral strategic ties with each of the three countries have been on an upswing in the last few years.
+The meeting focused on the food security crisis and clean energy with the leaders discussing innovative ways to ensure longer-term, more diversified food production and food delivery systems that can better manage global ''food shocks'', it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)